maliknomi0/scientific-calculator-flutter/README.md

 Contributing
 Contributions are welcome!
 Feel free to fork this repository, make improvements, and submit a pull request.
 Here’s how you can contribute:

-Fork the Project
-Create your Feature Branch (git checkout -b feature/NewFeature) Commit your Changes (git commit -m 'Add some feature') Push to the Branch (git push origin feature/NewFeature) Open a Pull Request
-Contact
-If you have questions, suggestions, or just want to connect, feel free to reach out!

 GitHub: [github.com/maliknomi0](https://github.com/maliknomi0)
 LinkedIn: [linkedin.com/in/maliknomi0](https://www.linkedin.com/in/maliknomi0/)